ACIDOSIS: The Kiss of Death!

 Stop eating acid-forming foods and start eating alkaline-forming diets that emphasize eating a diet comprised of 80% alkaline-forming foods.

 Alkaline forming diets help to reduce the strain on the body's acid-detoxification systems, such as the kidneys.
-You will notice within a few days that your symptoms of acidosis will begin to subside and finally cease to be a diseased condition.
+You will likely notice within a few days that your symptoms of acidosis are beginning to subside.

 HOW CAN WE PROTECT THEMSELVES FROM pH IMBALANCES?